thaisantero/thaisantero.github.io/_posts/2023-02-02-validations_in_PORO.markdown

 ---
 layout: post
-title:  "Validations in PORO"
+title:  "Using ActiveModel validations in PORO"
 date:   2023-02-02 10:00:00 -0300
 categories: coding rails
 ---

-I was doing a project that returns the IMC value through an API endpoint.
+I was doing a project calculating the BMI value through an API endpoint.
-So I had the pure ruby class IMC, and I wanted to validate the parameters sent via API.
-But, how it was a PORO didn't have the `ActiveRecord` inheritance.
+For that, I created a plain ruby class BMI and wanted to validate the parameters sent via API.

-Then I found a simple way to validate: using [`ActiveModel::Validations`].
+Then I found a simple way to validate using [`ActiveModel::Validations`].
-[Here] is the article that I read to use it.
+[Here] is the article that I read to implement it.

-To do this you have to first add the `ActiveModel` to your `Gemfile`.
+To do this you have to first add the `activemodel` gem to your `Gemfile`.
 Like this:

 {% highlight ruby %}
 gem "activemodel", require: "active_model"